- Postdoctoral Fellow (2007-2009), The Ohio State University (Yiying Wu)

 - Minguzzi, A.; Alpuche-Aviles, M.A.; Rodriguez Lopez, J.; Rondinini, S.; Bard, A.J.
 Screening of oxygen evolution electrocatalysts by scanning electrochemical microscopy using a tip shielding approach.
 Anal.
 Chem.
 2008, 80, 4055-4064.

 - Alpuche-Aviles, M.A.; Baur, J.E.; Wipf, D.O.
 Imaging of metal ion dissolution and electrodeposition by anodic stripping voltammetry-scanning electrochemical microscopy.
 Anal.
 Chem.
 2008, 80, 3612-3621.

 - Kiani, A.; Alpuche-Aviles, M.A.; Eggers, P.; Jones, M.; Gooding, J.J.; Paddon-Row, M.N.; Bard, A.J.
 Scanning electrochemical microscopy.
 59. Effect of defects and structure on electron transfer through self-assembled monolayers.
 Langmuir 2008, 24, 2841-2849.

 - Rodriguez Lopez, J.; Alpuche-Avilés, M.A.; Bard, A.J.
 Selective insulation with polytetrafluoroethylene of substrate electrodes for electrochemical background reduction in scanning electrochemical microscopy.
-Analytical Chemistry 2008, 80, 1813-1818.
+Anal.
+Chem.
+2008, 80, 1813-1818.